 In the last approach, one reacts angrily and may threaten the boss that they will quit and start looking for new opportunities elsewhere.
 By being assertive and aggressive towards someone else, their rights and self-esteem are undermined.
 This is unproductive and can often make matters worse.

-Benefits Of Being Assertive At Work
+5 Significant Benefits Of Assertive Communication At Work

 Assertive communication at work done in the right way has a lot of advantages not just for you, but even your team and company.
 A few of the benefits are: